GASDS: Claim Gift Aid on small donationsOriginally Published: January 2017 | Last reviewed: June 2018

-Gift Aid is a valuable source of extra revenue as it allows charities and community amateur sports clubs (CASCs) in the U.K. to claim an extra 25p for every pound donated by taxpayers — at no cost to the organization or the individual.
+Gift Aid is a valuable source of extra revenue as it allows charities and community amateur sports clubs (CASCs) in the UK to claim an extra 25p for every pound donated by taxpayers — at no cost to the organisation or the individual.
 This is a government tax relief scheme and certain conditions apply.

-The Gift Aid Small Donations Scheme (GASDS) allows charities and CASCs to claim Gift Aid on cash donations that are £20 or less — even without a Gift Aid declaration by the donor.
-The donations must be made in cash, but bills or coins may be in any currency.
+The Gift Aid Small Donations Scheme (GASDS) allows charities and CASCs to claim Gift Aid on cash and contactless card donations that are £20 or less — even without a Gift Aid declaration by the donor.
+The donations must be made in cash or via contactless after 6 April 2017, but bills or coins may be in any currency.